 On non-project work we typically clear overgrown paths and invasive scrub to encourage the regeneration of grasses which would otherwise be lost to unmanaged woodland, but when working on project-based work we are joined by other local volunteer groups.

-The Fernery – Where do we start?
+The Fernery – Where to start?

 In September 2015 the FOD started a new Project to ‘reclaim’ the abandoned and very overgrown Victorian Fernery.
 Apart from the renowned collection of rare ferns it once contained, of principal interest was the Pulhamite artificial rockwork which was completely hidden from view under nettles, alder, scrub and soil.